-Staff should always consider the motive behind bullying behaviour and whether it reveals any concerns for the safety or wellbeing of the perpetrator.
-If staff have any reasonable cause to suspect that a pupil is suffering, or is likely to suffer, significant harm, the School's Safeguarding Policy should be followed, which may include reporting concerns to children's social care to ensure appropriate action is taken.
-Even where safeguarding is not considered to be an issue, the School will consider whether external services need to be informed to support the pupil and help tackle underlying issues, for example, which may have contributed to bullying behaviour.
+Staff should always consider the motive behind bullying behaviour and whether it reveals any concerns for the safety or wellbeing of the perpetrator(s).
+If staff have any reasonable cause to suspect that a pupil is suffering, or is likely to suffer, significant harm, the School's Safeguarding and Child Protection Policy should be followed, which may include reporting concerns to children's social care to ensure appropriate action is taken.
+Even where safeguarding is not considered to be an issue, the School will consider whether external services need to be informed to support the pupils involved and help tackle underlying issues, for example, which may have contributed to bullying behaviour.

-The School also recognises the importance of minimising the risks of peer-on-peer abuse.
+The School also recognises the importance of minimising the risks of peer-on-peer abuse (which may include physical, emotional, and sexual abuse, sexual exploitation and upskirting).
 In most instances, the conduct of pupils towards each other will be covered by this policy or the School's Behaviour Policy.
 However, some allegations may be of such a serious nature that they may raise safeguarding concerns.
 When an allegation is made by a pupil against another pupil, staff should consider whether the bullying type behaviour raises a safeguarding concern.
-If there is a safeguarding concern the Designated Safeguarding Lead (DSL) should be informed without delay in accordance with the School's Safeguarding policy.
+If there is a safeguarding concern the DSL should be informed without delay in accordance with the School's Safeguarding and Child Protection Policy and the Peer-on-Peer Abuse Policy.